denisneuf/python-amazon-ad-api/README.md

 ### Debug

-Use debug=True if you want see some logs like the header you submit to the api endpoint, the path with the params and the data submitted if any to trace possible errors.
+Use debug=True if you want see some logs like the header you submit to the api endpoint, the method and path used among the params and the data submitted if any, to trace possible errors.

 ```javascript
 from ad_api.api import sponsored_products